achyudh/chronicle/README.md

 # Chronicle
-This project is aimed at establishing the baselines scores for document classification datasets such as Reuters (RCV1), AAPD, IMDB, and Yelp 2014 using basic feature selection techniques and classifiers from Scikit-Learn.
+This project is aimed at establishing robust baselines for document classification datasets such as Reuters (RCV1), AAPD, IMDB, and Yelp 2014 using basic feature selection techniques and classifiers from Scikit-Learn.
 The datasets are stored separately in this repository: https://git.uwaterloo.ca/arkeshav/Castor-Data.

 Available datasets are `Reuters`, `AAPD`, `IMDB`, `Yelp2014` and `AGNews`, and available models include `LogisticRegression` and `LinearSVC`.
 For instance, to perform Logistic Regression on the IMDB dataset, the following command can be used: `python -m lib --model LogisticRegression --dataset IMDB`.